JackPlowman/github-stats-prototype/README.md

 ## Project Description

 A project to collect and display GitHub statistics in GitHub pages.
-Currently using Python to scrape the data and display it in Markdown.
-The generated Markdown is then deployed to GitHub pages using GitHub Actions and Jekyll.
+Currently using Python to scrape the data and store it in csv.
+Then Astro will display it with Shadcn-ui

 ## Table of Contents